myclub-se/myclub-groups/README.txt

 Please ensure that your server is running on PHP 7.4 or higher and your WordPress version is at least 6.4 to utilize this plugin fully.

+The plugin will try to clear cache on the following cache plugins for MyClub groups:
+* Breeze
+* Cache Enabler
+* Hummingbird performance
+* Hyper Cache
+* LiteSpeed Cache
+* SiteGround Optimizer
+* Swift Performance
+* WP Fastest Cache
+* WP Rocket
+* WP Super Cache
+* W3 Total Cache
+* Redis or Memcache cache

+If you have any other cache solution, please reach out and we can try to add support for that as well.

 == Dependencies ==

 The plugin has no external plugin dependencies.
 All requirements are bundled in the plugin itself.